gauniverseorg/ga-docs/docs/Tutorials/data.md

 - Make sure you have a media source.

-  1. In the settings go to the data tab.
+  1. In the settings go to the data tab
-  2. Inside the data tab, go to the media sources.
+  2. Inside the data tab, go to the media sources
-  3. Add your preferred media source and its credentials.
+  3. Add your preferred media source and its credentials
-  4. Make sure you have a data source.
+  4. Make sure you have a data source

 - Create a DataObject for an image class
   1. Create a new dataobject named “Images”